(Last Updated on : 28/04/2017)

 Non-Traditional Occupation in Indian Villages

 Different types of occupations are found in the modern Indian villages apart from agriculture or farming or the traditional occupations.
-The climate and location influence occupation in Indian villages to a large extent.
-Several villagers in the South Indian states like Kerala
+Several villagers in the South Indian states

 , Andhra Pradesh